emil874g/InternetSpeedTest/README.md

 # Office Internet Speed Tracker

 Automated internet speed logging and analysis tool using Docker.
+This is designed to test internet connections 24/7, but specifically for offices during the timeframe of 8-16.

 ## Setup
 1. Ensure **Docker Desktop** is installed and running.